EuFelipegomes/users-api-typescript/README.md

 ## Getting starter

- This is a Node.js backend application written in TypeScript, which features REST API interface via Express.js, with the MongoDB database and Repository pattern architecture.
+ This is a Node.js backend application written in TypeScript, which features REST API interface via Express.js, with the MongoDB database, SOLID principles and Repository pattern architecture.
 ## Tecnologies

 - NodeJS